-of the fluctuation of particulate matter by using a power spectrum analysis.
-The relationship between meteorological parameters and urban air pollutants is examined via the Pearson's correlation [8].
+The temporal data of the PM{10} concentration that occurs in metropolitan areas were affected depending on the source, seasonal fuel usage, urban layout, commuting traffic environment, and micrometeorological change.
+Especially, concentration distribution is influenced greatly according to changes in temperature, the wind speed, and humidity [4,6].
+Jang et al. [7] analyzed the spatio-temporal occurrence period of the fluctuation of particulate matter by using a power spectrum analysis.
+Giri et al. [8] also examined the relationship between meteorological parameters and urban air pollutants via the Pearson's correlation.
 Particularly, Xue et al. [2] investigated the trend of PM{10} concentration variations and correlations between suspended particles and meteorological variables by using correlation analysis via data of time series.
 However, the methods and techniques used in such studies are fundamentally based on the correlation method.
 These were not able to remove the specific trend of various time series data like meteorological data, and the premise that time series have normality, when non-normality may actually be the case.
 Therefore, the reliability of the results is lacking for judging a correlation.

-The purpose of this paper is to analyze and simulate cross-correlations along time scale between PM{10} concentration and wind speed using the detrended cross-correlation analysis (DCCA) method [9-11] through the removal of specific trends in eight South Korean cities.
+In this study, we analyze and simulate cross-correlations along time scale between PM{10} concentration and wind speed using the detrended cross-correlation analysis (DCCA) method [9-11] through the removal of specific trends in eight South Korean cities.
 We discuss the effect of meteorological factors on the fluctuation of PM{10} concentration during Asian dust events and other time periods.
 In addition, in order to quantify whether cross-correlations are significant or not, we examine statistical cross-correlation tests and random permutations of the original data.